-When clicking on the bottom right compose icon hold the finger and this section will load.
+When clicking on the bottom right compose icon hold your finger down and this section will load.

 6. Listen to YouTube in the background

-Open youtube in Safari; Chrome; or Firefox and start playing a video before exiting to your home screen.
+Open Youtube in Safari, Chrome, or Firefox and start playing a video before exiting to your home screen.
 Usually, the video stops, right?
-Well simply swipe up from the bottom of the screen and open the control center.
+Well swipe up from the bottom of the screen and open Control Center.
 Then tap play to restart the YouTube video in the background.

 7. Delete multiple photos at once